Share with your friends

 The current Global Recession has slowed down or put on hold many of Dubai projects.

-Land of
+Land of many tongues

 Arabic is Dubai's official language, but English, Hindi, Urdu, Persian and Tagalog are also widely spoken.

-Men significantly
+Men significantly outnumber women

 There are more than twice as many men than women in Dubai.

-Top 10 things to do in Dubai
+Top10 things to do in Dubai

-Main reasons to visit Dubai
+Ten reasons to visit Dubai

-Best hotels by category
+Best hotels & resorts

-Persian Gulf map + cruise intro
+Persian Gulf cruise

 Dubai Tourism official website